-For a summary of what I’m hoping to accomplish in this blog series (in the fourth week of every month of 2018), I recommend reviewing my explanation here.
+For a summary of what I’m hoping to accomplish in this blog series (in the second week of every month of 2018), I recommend reviewing my explanation here.

 These days, I travel a lot.
 I travel for a whole host of reasons.

 Ministry Development.
 I travel in order to stay in regular contact with the teams that work for Impact Campus Ministries.
 We have ten (going on eleven) teams around the country in places like the Palouse, Salt Lake City, Missoula, Oklahoma, South Bend, Indianapolis, Tampa, Ft.
 Myers, and Albany.
 While we get to see each other at conferences one or two times a year, this just isn’t enough time to work on site-specific development for our staff, so I try to travel and spend time with them in person to work on the things that need to be worked on.

 Fundraising.
 Whether it is recruiting new supporters to help us do the work we do or cultivating the relationships of people who already give, the work here never ends.
 We take any opportunity we can to meet with people while we’re on the road.

 Recruiting.
 Part of my job as President of ICM is looking for more people who would be willing to do that kind of support raising and work in the field of campus ministry.
 They can be found everywhere, but the most effective recruiting is always done in person.